 Anyway, back to those biscuits.
 Seven hundred years later, I was living in NYC and decided it was time to take a shot at making biscuits like Mildred’s.
 Over a couple months of Sunday mornings, it would take me several batches to get them as close to just-right as I could, using my tongue’s archival DNA to guide me.
 I looked at a few recipes online and they all seemed to take a broadly similar path, so it was just a matter of finessing the final result by taste and rise and flakiness.
 Each of those characteristics changes with the slightest adjustment in ingredients or technique.
 Of course she’s not here to corroborate my result, but below is a biscuit recipe that I do believe would not mortify Mildred, and that I’ve named in her honor.
 I’ve swapped the lard/Crisco for butter/Crisco (and sometimes just butter), but have kept her technique of folding and rolling out the dough a couple of times before cutting it.
 (I tried skipping that step or shortening it, and the results were, literally, flat.)

 So try your hand at Mildred’s Biscuits and let me know how they turn out.
 If you mess up, no worries.
 You can try again – just like I did.
 Feel free to give me a holler before you do so I can walk you through the process:

-2 cups of plain (can be unbleached) flour (not all-purpose or self-rising)
+2 cups of plain (can be unbleached) flour (all-purpose works as well)

 2 teaspoons of baking powder

 1 teaspoon of salt (I use Kosher, but I’ve used other types without much difference)